hjwijma/fresco/README.md

 **Some hints**
 - the manual is named protocolFRESCO<versionNumber>.pdf and includes a description of how to install the required external software.
 - it is a good idea to test in advance if the targeted protein can be screened easily for thermostability.
-In our experience, for some 20% of the proteins standard high throughput assays like ThermoFluor fail.
+In our experience, for some 20% of the proteins give problems with standard medium throughput assays like ThermoFluor, requiring finding alternatives.